 Once upon a time, filenames were incredibly restricted.
 Names used to be limited to 8 characters!
 Now, with advances in Operating Systems, it can seem like a whole new world with no rules.
-At the same time, Digital Asset Management (DAM) systems like MediaPhile reduce reliance on filenames too.
+At the same time, Digital Asset Management (DAM) systems and libraries like Preferred Connection reduce reliance on filenames too.
 When you have rich, searchable metadata built in, it doesn’t matter quite so much what the filename is.

 But it’s not quite that easy.

 Software programs aren’t quite as smart and flexible as humans when it comes to deciphering filenames.
 Some characters have special meanings which might differ from program to program.
 So it’s better to avoid them altogether.